newstartlast6/s5/replit.md

 A Next.js 15 application designed to remove watermarks from videos.
 It features a modern, dark-themed UI with a split-screen video preview, drag-and-drop file uploads, video validation, and smooth animations.
 The application integrates Supabase for user authentication and Google Cloud Storage for video handling, aiming to provide a seamless and efficient watermark removal service with a focus on user experience and monetized through a subscription model.
 Key capabilities include AI-powered detection and smart removal, along with a free tier limit and a $5/month subscription plan.

 ## Recent Changes
+- **Oct 4, 2025**: Configured for Replit environment
+  - Successfully imported from GitHub and configured for Replit
+  - Installed all npm dependencies (404 packages)
+  - Verified Next.js dev server running on port 5000 with 0.0.0.0 host
+  - Confirmed proxy compatibility with allowedDevOrigins: ["*"] in next.config.ts
+  - Set up deployment configuration for autoscale (build: npm run build, start: npm start)
+  - Application running successfully with all features functional
 - **Oct 4, 2025**: Fixed webhook to correctly handle monthly subscriptions and added Pro User badge
   - Fixed webhook handler to treat monthly subscriptions correctly in test mode (removed prod_1FVYSkTv3ur6jDliBI2Mt from lifetime plans)
   - Monthly subscription (prod_1FVYSkTv3ur6jDliBI2Mt) now grants 1000 videos, not unlimited